dsayswhat/cookbook/memory-bank/systemPatterns.md

    - Custom Tailwind theme variables are defined in `src/css/styles.css`
    - Utility classes are generated based on theme configuration

 This clean build approach ensures that removed or renamed files don't persist in the output directory, preventing confusion during development and testing.

+## Deployment Process
+The cookbook site uses GitHub Pages for deployment:

+1. **Deployment Workflow**
+   - GitHub Actions automates the deployment process
+   - Triggered on pushes to the main branch
+   - Builds the site with path prefix configuration
+   - Deploys to the `gh-pages` branch

+2. **Path Configuration**
+   - Eleventy's `pathPrefix` setting handles subdirectory hosting
+   - All internal links use this prefix for GitHub Pages compatibility
+   - Local development remains at root path for convenience

+3. **Deployment Scripts**
+   - `npm run build:github` - Builds the site with GitHub Pages path prefix
+   - GitHub Actions handles the actual deployment to `gh-pages` branch

+4. **Build Artifacts**
+   - Static HTML, CSS, and JavaScript files in `_site` directory
+   - PDF files generated during build process
+   - Asset files (images, fonts) copied to output directory

+This deployment approach enables automated publishing while maintaining a clean separation between source code and published output.